chennakeshavadasa/Design-and-Implementation-of-C-Band-LNA-Proof-of-Concept-/README.md

 <p align="center">ॐ नमो वडक्कुमन्नाथन ॐ</p>

-# Warning
-This project is ongoing and is in its earliest infant form so take it with a grain of salt

 # Design-and-Implementation-of-C-Band-LNA-Proof-of-Concept-
 This is a repository for Proof of Concept of Design and Implementation of a C band Low Noise Amplifier for Geo Stationary Satellite Communication
 # Specifications for C-Band LNA